What Climbing Gear to Take for Alpine Climbing

 (The main difference is that limestone takes more pegs and wires; a few less cams; and more slings for extending gear).

-• 2 sets of pegs, like two or three of the Petzl V Conique, Universel, Rocher Mixte, Livanos and Bird Beaks (‘Pecker’).
+2 sets of pegs, like three each of the Petzl V Conique, Universel, Rocher Mixte, Livanos and Bird Beaks (‘Pecker’).
+Peg hammer optional.

 I will tailor this to the difficulty of the route, expected duration, expected descent, and other factors.
 When alpine climbing, I don’t take a Connect Adjust or GriGri.
 I will take more large sized carabiners (like the Petzl Ange L) and fewer small biners (like the Ange S).
 This is because you’ll always be wearing gloves in winter, so will need larger biners to avoid dropping them.